37 Filipino Foods to Try in 2025

 Common Filipino Spices

-• Black pepper: A quintessential spice in Filipino foods, black pepper adds a sharp, woody zing to many dishes.
+• Black Bepper: A quintessential spice in Filipino foods, black pepper adds a sharp, woody zing to many dishes.

-• Chili pepper: Many types of chili peppers grow in the Philippines.
-As a whole, chili peppers are an essential spice for bringing that hot, tingling sensation to a dish such as tinola or kaldereta.
+• Chile Pepper: Many types of chile peppers grow in the Philippines.
+As a whole, chile peppers are an essential spice for bringing that hot, tingling sensation to good Filipino food recipes such as tinola or kaldereta.
+If you’re building a must-have list of spices for Filipino cooking, chile peppers should be at the top of that list.

 • Ginger: Ginger has an easily recognizable spicy and sour kick.
 It’s a spice that will warm you up from the inside with its buzzing flavor, making it perfect for Filipino foods like tinola.